 Mission Possible: Our five-year plan towards a net zero Newcastle

 We’ve heard you loud and clear – you want meaningful climate action and a sustainable Newcastle.
-Now it’s your turn to help shape how we get there.

 The draft Climate Action Plan 2030 (CAP 2030) is our 5-year roadmap to achieve net zero emissions from City of Newcastle's operations by 2030 and to support a Newcastle-wide transition to net zero by 2040.